The WiSe Scheme

 Looking for WiSe trained Operators/Practitioners?

-To find your nearest WiSe accredited organisation, download the relevant pdf from the list below for the region you're interested in.
+To find your nearest WiSe trained organisation, download the relevant pdf from the list below for the region you're interested in.

 If your local Operator/Practitioner isn't on the list, please tell them about the WiSe Scheme so they can get trained and listed.

 Want to attend a WiSe Course to become WiSe trained or learn more?